 The Sauber-Mercedes C 9 racing sports car was the outcome of a longstanding innovation partnership between Mercedes-Benz and the Swiss racing team established by Peter Sauber, a relationship that dated back to 1984.
 That was the year in which the Stuttgart company and the Zurich-based racing car designer reached an agreement for Mercedes-Benz to supply engines for the Sauber prototype sports cars used in the Group C motor racing series.
 The partnership marked the first step towards Mercedes-Benz’s return to international circuit motorsport since the company’s withdrawal in 1955.

 From 1988 onwards, Mercedes-Benz again competed as an official works team in Group C for racing sports cars.
-The C 9 with an output of more than 515 kW (700 hp) also won the 800 kilometres of Jerez, the Czechoslovakian Grand Prix at Brno, the 1000-kilometre races at Nürburgring and at Spa-Francorchamps, and the 360-kilometre race at Sandown Park.
-On top of this came victories in the Supercup races on the Hockenheimring, Norisring and on the airfield at Diepholz.
+The C 9 with an output of more than 515 kW (700 hp) also won the 800 kilometers of Jerez, the Czechoslovakian Grand Prix at Brno, the 1000-kilometer races at Nürburgring and at Spa-Francorchamps, and the 360-kilometer race at Sandown Park.
+On top of this came victories in the Supercup races on the Hockenheimring, Norisring, and on the airfield at Diepholz.

-Organisation, preparation and strategy all need to be as good as the car, if a team is to win the 24 Hours of Le Mans.
+Organization, preparation, and strategy all need to be as good as the car if a team is to win the 24 Hours of Le Mans.
 That Sauber-Mercedes had what it took to win in the 1989 season was ably demonstrated by the Silver Arrows team even during qualification: Jean-Louis Schlesser and Jean-Pierre Jabouille took pole position with a lap time of 3:15.04 minutes, followed by Mauro Baldi, Kenny Acheson and Gianfranco Brancatelli in the second C 9 (3:15.67 minutes).